highfivecode/guides/index/DjangoCrashCourse.md

 ### Configuring Static Files

 Websites generally need to serve additional files such as images, JavaScript, or CSS.
 In Django, we refer to these files as “static files”.
-(Yes, we copied right from the [static files documentation](https://docs.djangoproject.com/en/1.11/howto/static-files/)).
+(Yes, we copied that right from the [static files documentation](https://docs.djangoproject.com/en/1.11/howto/static-files/)).
 We are gonna to practice using static files by adding an external style sheet to our app.

 The process is rather simple:
   1. Make sure that django.contrib.staticfiles is included in your INSTALLED_APPS (it should be by default).